jolyphil/oa-workshop/outline.md

 ## Readings

-In order to fully participate in the discussion, participants are encouraged to read two texts:
+In order to fully participate in the discussion, participants are encouraged to read the following text:

 * [@mckiernan_point_2016]
-* [@bezjak_open_2018]

 ## Bring your laptop!

-Be sure to bring your laptop: we will try some online tools.
+Be sure to bring your laptop as we will try some online tools.

 ## Structure